 - Singh V, Vinnicombe S & Turnbull James K (2006) Constructing a professional identity: how young female managers use role models., Women In Management Review, 21 (1) 67-81.

 - Burgoyne J & Turnbull James K (2006) Towards best or better practice in corporate leadership development: Operational issues in Mode 2 and Design Science research, British Journal of Management, 17 (4) 303-316.

-- Turnbull James K & Arroba T (2005) Reading and carrying: a framework for learning about emotion and emotionality in organisation systems as a core aspect of leadership development, Management Learning, 36 (3) 299-316.
+- Turnbull James K & Arroba T (2005) Reading and carrying: a framework for learning about emotion and emotionality in organisational systems as a core aspect of leadership development, Management Learning, 36 (3) 299-316.

 - Wilson S, Butler M, James K, Partington D, Singh V & Vinnicombe S (2004) The fallacy of integration: work and non-work in professional services, Women In Management Review, 19 (4) 186-195.

 - James K & Huffington C (2004) Containment of anxiety in organizational change: A case example of changing organizational boundaries, Organisational and Social Dynamics, 4 (2) 212-233.

 - Belling R, James K & Ladkin D (2004) Back to the workplace: How organisations can improve their support for management learning and development, Journal of Management Development, 23 (3) 234-255.

 - James K & Jarrett M (2003) The elusive 'Dream Team': CEO or consultant fantasy?, Organisational and Social Dynamics **, 3 (1) 61-82.